May Day Fair In Seville, Spain

 In the streets of Seville we could see the well known Andalusian horses.
 They were ornamented with flowers, pulling classic chariots with people going to the fair.

-The horses looked so picturesque, that I decided to digitally paint the image 🙂 Here is a framed version of it.
+The horses looked so picturesque, that I decided to digitally paint the image.
+In case you like it, here is a framed version of.
+Framed or not, it is available for sale as art print in my Fine Art America gallery.
 Click on the image for options on types of printing, sizes and prices.